alura/techguide/_data/downloadFiles/EN_US/flutter.md

    - Understanding unit tests in Flutter
    - Understanding widget tests in Flutter
    - Understanding integration tests in Flutter
-- [ ] **Flutter - Firebase**:
-   - Firebase is a Backend-as-a-Service (BaaS) app development platform that provides hosted backend services such as a realtime database, cloud storage, authentication, crash reporting, machine learning, remote configuration, and hosting for your static files.
-   - Understanding how to install Firebase in Flutter
-   - Getting acquainted with Firebase documentation for Flutter
-   - Learning about the Firebase tools available for Flutter

 - [ ] **Flutter - Debugging**:
    - Debugging is the process of finding and resolving bugs (defects or problems that prevent correct operation) within computer programs, software, or systems.
    - Learning debugging techniques and tools in Flutter